erielmat3/Data-Analytics-Portfolio/SQL Project E-commerce Website Analysis/README.md

 - PostgreSQL 17

 ## Datasets
-The datasets used for this website is confidential and cannot be shared to the public.
+The datasets used for this project is confidential and cannot be shared to the public.